mgrimace/Homelab/Network/Reverse.md

 # Creating a reverse proxy and to access your apps and services remotely

+Note, I added all these services to my main Docker LXC using Ibramenu.

 1. [Setup](#Conceptual_overview)
 2. [User management](Network/Users.md)
 3. [Specific app configs](Network/Authentik_Configs.md)